KordingLab/Neural_Decoding/README.md

 ## Getting started
 We have included jupyter notebooks that provide detailed examples of how to use the decoders.
  - The file "Examples_kf_decoder" is for the Kalman filter decoder and the file "Examples_all_decoders" is for all other decoders.
 These examples work well with the somatosensory and motor cortex datasets.
  - There are minor differences in the hippocampus dataset, so we have included a folder, "Examples_hippocampus", with analogous example files.
+This folder also includes an example file for using the Naive Bayes decoder (since it works much better on our hippocampus dataset).
  - We have also included a notebook, "Example_hyperparam_opt", that demonstrates how to do hyperparameter optimization for the decoders.

 Here we provide a basic example where we are using a LSTM decoder. <br>